bandasitha/freebikefinder/README.md

 ### https://snazzy-centaur-898546.netlify.app/

-Please be aware at this time only non-profit bike shops are searchable.
-Organizations that help connect those in need of a free helmet or bike will be added in the future.
+On occasion the heroku app will "fall asleep" with lack of calls.
+Accessing the link to the Heroku app (see below) such that it displays the JSON data entries in your browser may be necessary for the Netlify-hosted front-end app to function properly.
+It is not necessary to access `/shops`, `/helmets` *and* `nonprofits`; only accessing one is enough to "wake up" the back end.

 The above link may be used to access the web-based app, which in its prototype form displays a Navbar at the top of the page that may be used to display:
 * Home: The home page
-* Bikes: A list of non-profit bike shops that offer bikes for sale, maintenance spaces, and bicycling accessories. **This page is currently unreliable, and is scheduled to be finished before Sept.
-10th 2022.**
+* Bikes: A list of non-profit bike shops that offer bikes for sale, maintenance spaces, and bicycling accessories.
   * Selecting the name of a shop takes the user to a page with more details for that shop, including a link to the shop's website.
   * Selecting the State listed under a shop of interest will take the user to a list of non-profit shops found in the state selected.
 From this results page a user may click through a shop's name to its details page.
 * Helmets:  Organizations that help connect those in need of a free helmet, many of which serve children in need.
 This is scheduled to be added before Sept.
 10th 2022.